slim-template/slim/README.md

 [![Build Status](https://secure.travis-ci.org/stonean/slim.png?branch=master)](http://travis-ci.org/stonean/slim) [![Dependency Status](https://gemnasium.com/stonean/slim.png?travis)](https://gemnasium.com/stonean/slim) [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/stonean/slim)

 Slim is a template language whose goal is to reduce the view syntax to the essential parts without becoming cryptic.
+It started as an exercise to see how much could be removed from a standard html template (<, >, closing tags, etc...).
+As more people took an interest in Slim, the functionality grew and so did the flexibility of the syntax.

+Slim uses Temple and Tilt.
+If you want to learn how Slim works, you'll need to study these projects.

 ## Introduction